Kingxukai/linux/Documentation/hwmon/occ.rst

 			ASCII ID or OCC sensor ID.
 extn[1-n]_flags
 			This is one byte hexadecimal value.
-Bit 7 indicates the type of the label attribute; 1 for sensor ID, 0 for ASCII ID.
+Bit 7 indicates the type of the woke label attribute; 1 for sensor ID, 0 for ASCII ID.
 Other bits are reserved. extn[1-n]_input
 			6 bytes of hexadecimal data, with a meaning defined by